 1846 - He is given the title the Duke of the Brabant.

 1853 - Léopold marries Marie Henrietta, daughter of Archduke Joseph of Austria on 22 August.
-They will have four children - three daughters and a son.
+They have four children - three daughters and a son.
 The son dies at age nine.

 The first years of Léopold's married life are spent travelling through Italy, Austria, Palestine and Greece.